 The molecular composition is less well constrained by the data.
 Several physically plausible combinations of molecules can explain the absorption in the two {\em Spitzer} bands \citep[e.g.,][]{MadhusudhanSeager2010, Madhusudhan2012}.
-Figure \ref{fig:atmmodel} shows two oxygen-rich models in chemical equilibrium, with C/O ratio of 0.5 (solar value), but with different metallicities (solar and six times solar) and thermal profiles, both of which explain the data almost equally well.
+Figure \ref{fig:atmmodel} shows two oxygen-rich models in chemical equilibrium, with C/O ratios of 0.5 (solar value) but with different metallicities (nearly solar and ten times solar) and thermal profiles, both of which explain the data almost equally well.
 In both cases, H\sb{2}O absorption in the 3.6 {\micron} band, and H\sb{2}O, CO, and CO\sb{2} absorption in the 4.5 {\micron} band explain the {\em Spitzer} data.
-The fact that the two models fit the data equally well demonstrates the degeneracy between the molecular mixing ratios (via the metallicity) and the temperature gradient.
-Given the current photometric data, the solar metallicity model with a steep temperature profile (green curve) produces almost as good a fit as the higher metallicity model with a shallower temperature profile (red curve), though the latter fits marginally better.
-On the other hand, a carbon-rich model with C/O \math{\geq}1; \citep[e.g.,][]{Madhusudhan2012}, with absorption due to CH\sb{4}, CO, C\sb{2}H\sb{2}, and HCN could also explain the data.
-However, the current data are insufficient to discriminate between O-rich and C-rich compositions.
+The comparable fits demonstrate the degeneracy between the molecular mixing ratios (via the metallicity) and the temperature gradient.
+Given the current photometric data, the solar metallicity model with a steep temperature profile (green curve) produces almost as good a fit as the higher metallicity model with a shallower temperature profile (red curve).
+On the other hand, carbon-rich models with C/O \math{\geq}1 \citep[e.g.,][]{Madhusudhan2012}, with absorption due to CH\sb{4}, CO, C\sb{2}H\sb{2}, and HCN, could also explain the data.
+As such, the current data are insufficient to discriminate between O-rich and C-rich compositions.
 Thus, new observations are required to obtain more stringent constraints on the chemical composition of WASP-43b.
-Observations using the {\em HST}\/ Wide Field Camera 3 in the 1.1 - 1.8 {\micron} bandpass can help constrain the H\sb{2}O abundance in the atmosphere.
+Observations using the {\em HST}\/ Wide Field Camera 3 in the 1.1--1.8 {\micron} bandpass can help constrain the H\sb{2}O abundance in the atmosphere.
 As shown in Figure \ref{fig:atmmodel}, an O-rich composition predicts strong absorption due to H\sb{2}O in the WFC3 bandpass, which would be absent in a carbon-rich atmosphere \citep{MadhusudhanEtal2011natWASP12batm}.
 Similarly, observations in other molecular bands, such as the CO band at 2.3 {\micron}, can provide constraints on the corresponding molecular mixing ratios.